 Collecting spinning wheels is a bit of a passion here.
 As I grew into fiber crafts a fascination with wheel mechanics led me beyond mass produced tools and into the realm of the master craftsman.

-Even more unique are two wheels which my father, Elbridge Hale Kinne, produced for me in 1979.
-After discovering "A Pictorial Guide to American Spinning Wheels" by Pennington & Taylor (1975), I asked him to build me an Irish Castle Wheel similar to the photograph on page 14.
+After discovering "A Pictorial Guide to American Spinning Wheels" by Pennington & Taylor (1975), I asked him to build an Irish Castle Wheel similar to the photograph on page 14.
 Displayed was one made by Daniel Danner in Mannheim, PA in the 1830's.
 However, mine was designed to spin wool rather than flax.
 I was well acquainted with tension systems and drive ratios, and preferred spinning on a traditional appearing wheel, but with the option of soft twist.
-So, together we worked out the proportions of bobbin, flyer, and whorls and gave the wheels flexibility with Scotch tension.
+So, together we worked out the proportions of bobbin, flyer, and whorls and gave the wheel flexibility with Scotch tension.
 An orifice of 5/8" coupled with drive ratios of 3:1 and 5:1 and a 16.5" drive wheel allow a variety of thicknesses and complex plies to be spun.
 The wide treadle accommodates both feet for ease of treadling the 44" tall wheel.
-Crafted primarily of oak retrieved from our neighbor's fallen carriage house beams, these two wheels hold many memories.
+Crafted primarily of oak retrieved from our neighbor's fallen carriage house beams, this wheel holds many personal memories.

 My first antique wheel with a 29:1 ratio !